Kiss Me Once Tour: Critical reception

-Unlike her previous tours, the Kiss Me Once Tour gained mixed to positive reviews from music critics.
+The Kiss Me Once Tour was generally well-reviewed by critics, though the response was more muted compared to Minogue's previous tours.
 The Mirror gave a positive review of the opening night in Liverpool, saying that Minogue "powered through a greatest hits set".
 However, they stated the highlight was "super-fan Paul St. German threw his Liverpool Loves Kylie T-shirt onto the stage... in return, Minogue promised to sing a request for St. German.
 The stan chose "Especially for You".
 Dave Simpson from The Guardian gave the same show 4 stars, stating "however over the top it gets, the show is minimal enough to focus the attention on her charisma and music", concluding that "[i]t defies belief that she is 46 and has endured a bout of cancer, but the secret of her longevity is obvious: everyone, including the artist, exits grinning from ear to ear".